eponkratova/data_modeling_with_postgres/README.md

 | time      | 6820 |

 ## Limitations
-1. No error handling was done;
-2. No complete data profiling was done which increase the chance of an error and thus, the job failure;
+1. No complete data profiling was done which increase the chance of an error and thus, the job failure;
 3. It seems that the script did not do the proper artist_id and song_id matching because as per the current results there was no matching entry.
 Potentially, more testing is required.